 - 1. Together with Fed.
 R. Civ.
 P. 32, this Standing Order governs the use of both regular and videotape depositions in Court proceedings. - 2.
-At the beginning of trial, a party shall deliver to the Courtroom Deputy the sealed, original transcripts of all depositions the party intends to use, whether for impeachment or otherwise. - 3.
+When needed during witness testimony, a party shall deliver to the Courtroom Deputy the sealed, original transcript of the deposition. - 3.
 If the parties intend to offer deposition testimony in lieu of a live witness at trial: - a.
-Not later than thirty days prior to trial, counsel shall exchange with each other their designation of anticipated deposition and videotaped deposition testimony.
+Not later than 30 days prior to trial, counsel shall exchange with each other their designation of anticipated deposition and videotaped deposition testimony.
 Plaintiff's designations shall be highlighted in yellow; Defendant's designations highlighted in blue; and any other party's in green.
-Subsequent to the original exchange, and not later than twenty-one days prior to trial, counsel shall notify opposing counsel of any counterdesignated deposition testimony, exchange objections to all designated testimony, and make a good-faith attempt to resolve such objections. - b.
-Not later than fourteen days prior to trial, the parties shall submit directly to Chambers the transcript of the designated deposition testimony, highlighted as set forth above, along with the objections thereto highlighted in red, with a notation as to the basis for the objection and a response to such objection. - c.
+Subsequent to the original exchange, and not later than 21 days prior to trial, counsel shall notify opposing counsel of any counterdesignated deposition testimony, exchange objections to all designated testimony, and make a good-faith attempt to resolve such objections. - b.
+Not later than 14 days prior to trial, the parties shall submit directly to Chambers the transcript of the designated deposition testimony, highlighted as set forth above, along with the objections thereto highlighted in red, with a notation as to the basis for the objection and a response to such objection. - c.
 The Court will attempt to resolve disputes regarding the admissibility of properly designated deposition testimony prior to trial.
 However, if the Court does not rule on the admissibility of deposition testimony before trial, as with all other live testimony, objections shall be raised at the time the deposition testimony is presented. - d.
 To accommodate evidentiary objections to deposition testimony presented by video, the proponent must have the technical ability to "mute" excluded responses and efficiently "fast forward" to the next segment of testimony. - 4.
 For jury trials, if evidence will be presented through a written deposition transcript, the proponent shall supply a person to read from a written deposition transcript. - 5.
 For bench trials, depositions will usually not be read in open Court.
 Instead, the Court will read them in Chambers in any sequence requested.
 At the beginning of the trial, the offering party shall provide the Courtroom Deputy with two copies of the relevant deposition transcript marked as an exhibit with Plaintiff's designated portions highlighted in yellow, Defendant's in blue, and any other party's in green.
 If there is any dispute or objection concerning such testimony, see subsection 3 above.